groupdocs-assembly-cloud/docs/content/assembly/developer-guide/concepts.md

 By analogy with table-row data bands, when a conditional block is related to a table, that is to a single or multiple rows of a table, it is called a ***Table-Row Conditional Block***.

 Depending on the objectives, this conditional block may occupy a different number of table rows.
-In the simplest cases, it occupies a single row, but in many cases, it occupies multiple rows of a table.
+In the simplest cases, it occupies a single row, but in many cases it occupies multiple rows of a table.

 The body of a table-row conditional block, spread over multiple rows, as well as the body of its every template option, starts at the beginning of the first occupied row and ends at the end of the last occupied row as shown below: